Cucurbita

 Cucurbita (gourd) is a genus of herbaceous fruits in the gourd family, Cucurbitaceae (also known as cucurbits or cucurbi), native to the Andes and Mesoamerica.
 Five edible species are grown and consumed for their flesh and seeds.
 They are variously known as squash, pumpkin, or gourd, depending on species, variety, and local parlance.
-Other kinds of gourd, also called bottle-gourds, are native to Africa and belong to the genus Lagenaria, which is in the same family and subfamily as Cucurbita, but in a different tribe.
-These other gourds are used as utensils or vessels, and their young fruits are eaten much like those of the Cucurbita species.
+Other kinds of gourd, also called bottle-gourds, are native to Africa and belong to the genus Lagenaria, which is in the same family and subfamily as Cucurbita, but in a different tribe; their young fruits are eaten much like those of the Cucurbita species.